amishali/Data-analysis/README.md

 5. which product is most used during the business hour
 6. Busiest time of the day
 7. cell with the highest income
-8.
+8. busisest cell
 We follow CRISP-DM process to generate Data Report , perform  comparative statistical analysis examining Most used city for the three days? and the question above,.
-We perform significance and effect size testing to evaluate strength of our findings.
+We perform significance and effect size testing to evaluate strength of our findings and give recommendation .

 ## Findings